Paul Walters

-Paul Christopher Walters (15 June 1947 – 21 October 2006) was a BBC radio and TV producer, best known for his work and appearances on Terry Wogan's BBC Radio 2 breakfast show Wake Up to Wogan from 1995 until a few months before his death in 2006, where he was known to millions as "Dr Wally Poultry".
+Paul Christopher Walters (15 June 1947 – 21 October 2006) was a British radio and TV producer, best known for his work and appearances on Terry Wogan's BBC Radio 2 breakfast show Wake Up to Wogan from 1995 until a few months before his death in 2006, where he was known to millions as "Dr Wally Poultry".
 He was also referred to by the name "Pauly Walters."